 - Maintains high strength at elevated temperatures

 A286 screws, also known as Alloy 660 screws are stainless steel alloy which contains iron, nickel and chromium.
 A286 pan head screws are known for their high strength, creep resistance and oxidation resistance at elevated temperatures once age hardened.
 As a result, A286 screws provide high levels of strength from room temperature up to about 1300°F (700°C).

-A-286 pan head screws are mildly corrosion resistant.
-While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1300°F (700°C) in conditions that would typically be found in high temperature exhaust streams.
+A286 pan head screws are also mildly corrosion resistant.
+While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1500°F (815°C) in conditions that would typically be found in high temperature exhaust streams.

-Because of these properties, A-286 pan head screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
+Because of the properties of Alloy 660 / A286, these pan head screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
 In addition, A286 / Alloy 660 is also non-magnetic and finds a niche in non-magnetic cryogenic equipment.

 Pan head screws are flat on top and rounded on the sides.
 A286 pan head screws are ideal for: